-Because after all, not getting run over in the parking lot or stolen at a park, is a good thing!
-If you think I’m being sarcastic… keep reading!
-Knowing how to get your child to obey the first time is essential.
+Not getting run over in the parking lot or stolen at a park, is a good thing.

 this post contains affiliate links and I will be compensated if you purchase after clicking on my links, at no extra cost to you. find out more here

 He was hungry, so you trained him how to eat the best foods.
-He needed sleep, so you trained him how to fall asleep and get the sleep his body requires.
+He needed sleep, so you trained him how to fall asleep and get the rest his body requires.

 Getting Your Toddler To Listen The First Time Requires Preparation

 Be Clear with Expectations